securityengineer/SecurityInterviews/docs/questions.rst

 * Explain how SSH tunneling / port forwarding works.
 What are some pitfalls or risks?
 * How does sudo(1) work?
 What are common related pitfalls?
 * What is the difference in permissions on a directory that is mode 0777 and one that is mode 1777?
+	The 1 is what is called the sticky bit.
+A directory whose sticky bit is set becomes an append-only directory, or, more accurately, a directory in which the deletion of files is restricted.
+A file in a sticky directory may only be removed or renamed by a user if the user has write permission for the directory and the user is the owner of the file, the owner of the directory, or the super-user.

 Incident Response
 -----------------